dgirotti/dgirotti/README.md

 - Work with best QA practices.

-- Identify, document and track software defects using issue tracking tools and work with development teams to resolve issues in a timely manner.
+- Identify, document and track software defects using issue tracking tools (Jira) and work with development teams to resolve issues in a timely manner.

 #### Project: Website for Buying & Personalizing Cards (Canada)